ChristianMc2/Internship-repository/README.md

 # The Movie App
 ## Introduction
 I spent 10 days working with a team of software developers.
-Our goal was to create a website written in Python and using the Entity Framework 6 Code First Database for data access and ASP.NET MVC5.
+Our goal was to create a website written in Python and using the Django Framework.
+I used PyCharm as.
 During the course of this project I was tasked with making my own web application to be added to the website our team was building.
 My typical routine consisted of updating my local branch, participating in a daily stand-up, checking Azure DevOps for my assigned tasks, checking out a new branch for that task, completing the task, commiting the branch, pushing the branch, and then creating a pull request on Azure.
 I found this project very rewarding as I was